Why Buenos Aires?

 Beautiful La Boca

-As one of the most vivacious cities in South America, nothing quite reflects the colours of Buenos Aires like La Boca.
-An old shanty-town on the outskirts of BA’s more upmarket and self-assured neighbourhoods, La Boca is – and has always been – a poor man’s district.
+Nothing quite reflects the vivid colours of Buenos Aires like La Boca.
+An old shanty-town on the outskirts of the city's more upmarket neighbourhoods, La Boca is – and has always been – a poor man’s district.
 Still, what it lacks in wealth it more than makes up for in vibrancy.
-Instantly recognisable due to its mix-matched jumble of primary-coloured buildings, La Boca’s jauntily stacked houses of brick and corrugated iron are painted in bright blues, yellows, pinks and red; from a time when poor migrant workers jollied up their dwellings with leftover paint taken (stolen, begged or borrowed) from the ships in which they fled.
+Instantly recognisable due to its mix-matched jumble of coloured buildings, they stem from a time when poor migrant workers jollied up their dwellings with leftover paint taken (stolen, begged or borrowed) from the ships in which they fled.

 People make outrageous claims about this place.
 Like, that the steak is the best steak they have ever eaten.
 But then, when you consider every cut comes from the restaurant's award-winning ranch, perhaps it’s not so outrageous after all.
-Located down by the river in Buenos Aires’ prestigious Puerto Madero district, this one’s so upmarket you’ll want to get out your fancy attire.
-It’s a considerable tourist hub, and the prices might make you silently squeal under your breath, but the high heat charcoal grill delivers some of the tastiest slabs of steak you’ll ever get your hands on.
-Ojo de bife and bife de lomo (rib eye and sirloin respectively) are to die for; your cutlery will slice through the meat like a hot knife massacres butter.
+Located by the river in Buenos Aires’ prestigious Puerto Madero district, Cabana Las Lilas is an upmarket establishment.
+The charcoal grill arguably delivers some of the tastiest steaks in Argentina.
+Ojo de bife and bife de lomo (rib eye and sirloin respectively) are to die for; your cutlery will slice through the meat like a hot knife through butter.

 Sunday morning markets